pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

   </div>
 </div>

-### What`s done:
+### What was done:
-Market analysis, concepting, suitable automotive components searching, designing of details, assemblings, and systems.
-Everyday interaction with other development departments.
+Market analysis, concept development, sourcing suitable automotive components, design of parts, assemblies, and systems.
+Daily collaboration with other development departments.
+3D modeling and technical drawings.
-3D modeling, drawings.
 ### Main software:
 Solidworks, MS Office